gschmutz/kafka-workshop/03-understanding-failover/README.md

 You can see that `kafka-2` is no longer a leader for any of the partitions.

 Let’s prove that failover worked by sending two more messages from the producer console.
-Notice if the consumers still get the messages.
+Notice if consumers still get the messages.

 ## Kafka Cluster Failover Review